About the Department of

 Attorneys seeking volunteer pro bono opportunities are encouraged to use the Pro Bono Opportunities Guide.
 The Guide contains information about statewide volunteer opportunities and is searchable by areas of legal interest and location.
 Attorneys can also views these videos to hear about pro bono opportunities across New York State.
 A prospective volunteer can follow up directly with programs of interest to determine if pro bono opportunities are available.

-Another volunteer opportunity is available in our new Free Legal Answers project.
-Free Legal Answers is an online version of the pro bono walk-in clinic model where clients request brief advice and counsel about a specific civil legal issue from a volunteer lawyer.
+Attorneys can also volunteer through Free Legal Answers, an online version of the pro bono walk-in clinic model where clients request brief advice and counsel about a specific civil legal issue from a volunteer lawyer.
 Lawyers provide information and basic legal advice without any expectation of long-term representation.
 The purpose of the website is to increase access to advice and information about non-criminal legal matters to those who cannot afford it.
-There is no fee for the use of the system or for the advice and information provided by the lawyer.
+There is no fee for the use of the system nor for the advice and information provided by the lawyer.
 Sign up to be a volunteer today at NY.freelegalanswers.org!

 i am looking for a pro bono attorney